 - Take your Accuplacer test

-- Because the manufacturer partners will begin the selection process around March 1, it is strongly encouraged that you start the application now.
+- Because the manufacturer partners will begin the selection process around the end of April, it is strongly encouraged that you start the application around the first of April.
 Candidates will be interviewed and selected for the upcoming class.

 For additional information contact: